-(b) Factual Cause Defined.
-A person's conduct is the factual cause of a result if:

-(1) The result would not have occurred but for the person's conduct; or

-(2) In a situation where the conduct of two or more persons contributes to a result, the conduct of each alone would have been sufficient to produce that result.
+- (b) Factual Cause Defined.
+A person's conduct is the factual cause of a result if: - (1) The result would not have occurred but for the person's conduct; or - (2) In a situation where the conduct of two or more persons contributes to a result, the conduct of each alone would have been sufficient to produce that result.

 (c) Legal Cause Defined.
-A person's conduct is the legal cause of a result if the result is not too unforeseeable in its manner of occurrence, and not too dependent upon another's volitional conduct, to have a just bearing on the person's liability.
+A person's conduct is the legal cause of a result if:

+- (1) The result is reasonably foreseeable in its manner of occurrence; and - (2) When the result depends on another person's volitional conduct, the actor is justly held responsible for the result.